-8 Effective Natural Alternatives to Dish Soap & Dishwasher Detergent
+8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 By Marilee Nelson |

-8 Effective Natural Alternatives to Dish Soap & Dishwasher Detergent
+8 Natural Alternatives to Dish Soap & Dishwasher Detergent

-Today we’ll share 8+ effective natural alternatives to dish soap and dishwasher detergents, so you’ll never be caught with a sink full of dirty dishes again.
+Today we’ll share eight effective natural alternatives to dish soap and dishwasher detergents, so you’ll never be caught with a sink full of dirty dishes again.

 Toxic Chemicals Found in Dish Soap & Detergents

-When creating a healthier, toxin-free home, it’s easy to overlook the kitchen sink.
+When creating a healthier home, it’s easy to overlook the kitchen sink.

 Dish soaps and dish detergents are products we use everyday!
-And while dish soaps may contain toxic fragrance, petroleum based colorants, ethoxylated ingredients, toxic preservatives, and more automatic dishwasher detergents are responsible for the most poisonings from household cleaning products according to the U.S. Center for Science in the Public Interest.
-1
+And while dish soaps may contain toxic fragrance, petroleum based colorants, ethoxylated ingredients (which contain harmful by-products like 1,4-Dioxane), toxic preservatives, and more, automatic dishwasher detergents are responsible for the most poisonings from household cleaning products according to the U.S. Center for Science in the Public Interest.

 Other potentially harmful toxins in the average conventional dish soap/dish detergent include: